 CLA acknowledges the complexity of copyright in the 21st century and applauds the Government's attempt to define the balance between the concerns of creators, content providers and users as a key goal of continuing copyright reform.
-While sections of Bill C-32 indicate that the concerns expressed by thousands of Canadians during the recent copyright consultations were heard, taken as a whole, the Bill does not achieve an acceptable balance from the user rights perspective.
+While sections of Bill C-11 indicate that the concerns expressed by thousands of Canadians during the recent copyright consultations were heard, taken as a whole, the Bill does not yet achieve an acceptable balance from the Canadian library perspective.
+By amending s 41.1 to allow circumvention of technical protection measures for non-infringing uses Bill C-11 would deliver on its potential to modernize Canadian copyright law in a fair and balanced manner and in so doing represent the legitimate interests of the public and the interests of the right holders.

-CLA will be pleased to continue to work with the Government to develop balanced copyright legislation in the public interest.
-As the Bill moves through the legislative process, CLA and its members will join with our users and a wide range of other institutions and organizations to vigorously support the progressive sections of the Bill and seek amendments to address the deficiencies outlined in this analysis.
+CLA is pleased to continue to work with the Government to develop balanced copyright legislation in the public interest.
+As the Bill moves through the legislative process, CLA and its members will join with library users and a wide range of other institutions and organizations to vigorously support the progressive sections of the Bill and seek amendments to address the deficiencies outlined in this analysis.